MMirelli/ip-assignments/README.md

 The assignment requested to measure the behaviour of few (at least two) video streaming protocols in one-to-many and many-to-one scenarios.
 We experimented HLS, DASH and WebRTC.

-Personally, I worked on [WebRTC](./part3/webrtc), implementing a p2p solution to stream video data collected from the system webcam.
+Personally, I worked on [WebRTC](./part3/webrtc), implementing a p2p solution to stream video data collected from the system webcam, and computed the playback delay statistics.